serenayj/PyrEval/README.md

 Output of Step 3 is a .csv file, located under PyrEval.

 ## Migration to Python3 and Flask Support
 1. For Python3 users, PyrEval should now be able to run on Python3 seamlessly.
-To use PyrEval with Python3, first you need to install the packages listed in requirements.txt as: sudo pip3 install -r requirements.txt
+To use PyrEval with Python3, first you need to install the packages listed in requirements.txt as: sudo pip3 install -r requirements.txt.
+**NOTE**: For efficiently using CoreNLP with Flask (one summary at a time), now the Python wrapper, stanfordcorenlp (Available only for Python3) is required to be installed.
+We have added the same to requirements.txt but sanity.py wouldn't check for it; so if you intend to use it with Flask, please install all the dependencies mentioned in requirements.txt
 2. ~~Additionally, lxml needs to be installed for Python3 as: sudo apt install python3-lxml~~ Now, we have added lxml to requirements.txt, so no need to install it separately.
 3. There is a parameters' file which has been added, "parameters.ini".
 It basically contains paths' information and it is mostly self-explanatory.
 Some paths like, BaseDir, OutputFile require absolute path.
 4. Note that the parameters' file now contains two additional arguments, "PyramidPath" and "NumModels".
 Please kindly ignore "PyramidPath" and delete "NumModels = 5" line.
 These parameters are used with the Flask setup because at testing time, pyramid building is skipped.
 To run PyrEval with Flask, please visit: https://github.com/wasih7/PyrEval-Flask